Pupils develop a strong sense of moral purpose in addition to a respect for and understanding of people.

 - Become creative, independent learners

-- Be given significant time to learn new skills and have time to practise those skills
+- Be given significant time to learn new skills and have time to practice those skills

 - Have the flexibility to decide how best to learn in different situations